 A sea made of thousands of islands

-The area is large, but its feeling changes constantly: sheltered reeds and forested islands close to the mainland, village islands with ferries and summer cottages, then lower granite skerries and open horizons toward the outer archipelago.
+The area is large, but its feeling changes constantly: sheltered reeds and forested islands with more summer cottages on them close to the mainland, wild islands and village islands with ferries going further out a bit, and then thousands and thousands of smaller, forest covered islands and lower granite skerries and open horizons toward the outer archipelago.

 Brackish Baltic water

-The Archipelago Sea is part of the Baltic Sea, so the water is brackish rather than ocean-salty.
-Its salinity is low compared with the Atlantic, which affects the fish, plants, ice conditions and the way the sea behaves through the seasons.
+The Archipelago Sea is part of the Baltic Sea which is connected to the North Sea and other larger seas only through the Danish Straits, so the water is brackish rather than ocean-salty.
+Its salinity is very low compared with the Atlantic, which affects the fish, plants, ice conditions and the way the sea behaves through the seasons.

 For kayaking this means a very particular environment: sea navigation and real weather exposure, but also narrow sounds, calm lee shores and route choices that can often be adapted during the day.